 - Primary position - looking straight ahead.

-- Secondary positions - looking straight up/down (also known as the midline positions), straight right or left.
+- Secondary positions - looking straight up/down, straight right or left.

 - Tertiary positions - these are the four oblique positions: up and right, down and right, up and left, down and left.

-- Cardinal positions - these include the right and left (secondary) positions and all the tertiary positions.
+- Cardinal positions - these include all the secondary and tertiary positions.

-- Examine the patient sitting facing you and observe the nystagmus in the primary position.
+- Examine the patient sitting facing you: observe the nystagmus in the primary position.

-- Using your finger or a small fixation target, observe the nystagmus in all positions of gaze.
+- Using a small fixation target, observe the nystagmus in all positions of gaze.

-- Ask the patient to comment on any visual symptoms as the eyes move (eg, it has gone blurry towards the left, I can see two fingers looking up and right).
+- Ask the patient to comment on visual symptoms as the eyes move (eg, blurring, double vision).

-- Enquire about the 'null' point: this is an angle which some patients find limits their visual impairment - it often results in abnormal head positioning.
+- Enquire about the 'null' point: this is an angle which some patients find minimises their visual impairment - it often results in abnormal head positioning.